WHAT UNITED WAY IS DOING TO HELP

 Click here to download the full infographic updated August 6, 2020.

 United Way of Santa Barbara County, the Santa Barbara Foundation, and Hutton Parker Foundation are leading a countywide collaborative with members of the Foundation Roundtable to provide relief funds for our county’s most vulnerable individuals and families, as well as the organizations assisting them, as they navigate the economic impacts of the COVID-19 pandemic.
 To provide individual assistance grants to individuals and families, United Way is working with Family Service Agency, whose outstanding staff have been conducting remote interviews with all applicants to verify information and needs and to provide case management services.

-- Isolation Capacity – the CNF helps pay for hotel rooms and social service, medical, and other support for people who are diagnosed with or are presumed to have COVID-19 and who lack a place to self-isolate/quarantine that is safe for themselves and others.
+- Isolation Capacity – the CNF helps pay for hotel rooms and social service, medical, and support for people who are diagnosed with or are presumed to have COVID-19 and who lack a place to quarantine that is safe for themselves and others.

 - Robust Contact Tracing Capacity – the CNF is funding Family Service Agency to deploy and integrate up to 30 employees into the County Public Health Department’s contact tracing program.

 To further assist the safe reopening process, United Way also serves in an advisory capacity on Santa Barbara County’s Reopening In Safe Environment (RISE) Guide.